 The Girton Academic Fund can make small contributions to academic related expenses.

 To be eligible to apply, you must be an Undergraduate, or a Clinical Medic/Vet student, at the time of the expenditure.

 You should approach your Faculty or Department and/or other College funds in the first instance.
 The Committee will refer applications to other appropriate funds where possible.

 The Academic Fund will be open for applications once a term.
-Students will be emailed when applications open.

 - Students should apply online.
 The application form will be available here.